 All across Colorado, companies, universities and federal laboratories are making critical advances in science and technology, educating future generations of engineers, researchers, CEOs and teachers in the process.
 (And we have many Nobel Prizes to show for it!)
-This base of talent is the catalyst for creating and recruiting new businesses to the state.
+This base of talent is the catalyst for creating and recruiting new businesses to our state.

-Our future as a state and a nation rests on our ability to stay on the cutting edge, to remain the world leader in discovery and innovation.
+Our future as a state and a nation rests on our ability to stay on the cutting edge and to remain the world leader in discovery and innovation.
 Among other things, that means investing in science and technology and training future generations for the jobs of tomorrow.
 As a member of the Armed Services and Energy and Natural Resources committees, I'm working to ensure Colorado remains a national leader in this effort and is positioned to win the global economic race.

 The ABCs of Colorado's Knowledge Economy

-Science, Technology, Engineering, and Math Education
+Science, Technology, Engineering and Math Education

 Colorado’s aerospace industry is a critical component of the state’s economy.
 However, these companies are impeded by outdated and unnecessary export controls that put them at a disadvantage relative to foreign competitors.
 I supported legislation that would free these companies to more effectively compete in global markets.
 It is past time we updated these controls to improve national security and enhance our economic competitiveness.
 Similar legislation was eventually signed into law as part of the National Defense Authorization Act of 2013.